algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Technical-Specifications.md

 - The risk of being late and miss deadlines.
 - The risk of misunderstanding FABgen's functions.
 - The risk of bad file structure.
+- The risk of having wrong test cases wich leads to functions being wrong functions.
+- The risk of [FABGen](#FABGen)'s code not being able to run on our machines.

 ### Assumptions